Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TestSized"

-Re-exports all named exports from the "effect/TestSized" module as "TestSized".
+Re-exports all named exports from the "effect/TestSized" module as `TestSized`.

 **Signature**